Asymptotics of semigroups generated by operator matrices: Operator matrices with diagonal domain

-Then, it is an elementary exercise to check that $A$ and $D$ generate a semigroup on $X$ and $Y$, respectively, if and only if the operator matrix generates a semigroup on the product space ${X}\times {Y}$.
-Accordingly, taking into account standard perturbation results for generators of strongly continuous or analytic semigroups, the following can be proven using the techniques of~\cite[\S~3]{Na89}.
-Throughout the paper we define by $[D(H)]$ the Banach space obtained by endowing the domain of a closed operator $H$ on a Banach space by its graph norm.
+If $B=0$ and $C=0$ it is an elementary exercise to check that $A$ and $D$ generate a semigroup on $E$ and $F$, respectively, if and only if $\mathbf A$ generates a semigroup on ${E}\times {F}$.
+The following summarizes and slightly extends some results obtained in~\cite[\S~3]{Nag89}.